ProgramFan/cppkit/README.md

 ## Usage

-CppKit shall be compiled before usage.
-Use cmake to compile and install cppkit to `PREFIX`:
+CppKit can be used as a standalone library or a cmake subject.
+When used as a standalone library, cppkit shall be compiled before usage.
+Use cmake to compile and install cppkit to `PREFIX`, then add `$PREFIX/include` and `$PREFIX/lib` to include and library path, and link with `-lcppkit`:

 ```bash
 mkdir build && cd build